Making Tax Digital for VAT – access to service closed from 30 November to 4 December

 The MTD for VAT pilot launched on 11 April 2018.
-The pilot builds on the small-scale technical testing HMRC started at the end of 2017.
-HMRC invited a small number of simple businesses who met the initial eligibility criteria to join the pilot, and access will gradually be widened once the new service has been tested thoroughly and as further functionality is delivered.
+The pilot built on the small-scale technical testing HMRC started at the end of 2017.
+HMRC invited a small number of simple businesses who met the initial eligibility criteria to join the pilot, with a view to gradually widening access once the new service had been tested thoroughly and as further functionality was delivered.
 The “public beta” trial was launched in October 2018 for businesses meeting the entry criteria (details are set out further up the page).
 HMRC will continue to expand the pilot entry criteria in 2018 and early 2019 to those businesses not currently meeting the eligibility criteria but who are not impacted by the deferral to MTD mandation.

 MTD for Income Tax Self Assessment trials entered their public beta testing phase on 15 March 2018.
 You can access the service here.
 Initially, taxpayers will be eligible for the public beta if they are a sole trader with income from one business and their current accounting period ends after 5 April 2018.
 The next planned stage is to expand eligibility to taxpayers with income from property.

 To take part in the pilot, businesses will need to record their income and expenses in a MTD compliant software package, which lets them send quarterly income tax updates to HMRC.
 At the end of the accounting period they will need to send a final report to confirm their income and expenses for the year.
 If they need to claim allowances and reliefs, they can do this within that final report.
 They will then be able to see a tax calculation for the year in their business tax account as well as through their software.
 Businesses taking part in the pilot will need to agree to the terms of participation, which can be found here.